Get In Touch

 • Entry bans – If you’re caught travelling in Spain – or any other Schengen country – past the 90-day period, you could be banned from re-entering for up to 3 years.

-• Prison sentences – Staying in Spain for over 90 days in any 180 days without a valid visa can result in jail time.
+• Prison sentences – Staying in Spain for over 90 days in any 180-day period without a valid visa can result in jail time.
 Depending on how long you overstay your welcome, you could be sentenced to 6-12 months in prison.

 How long can you stay in Spain if you own a property?

-Even if you own a property in Spain, you’re still only entitled to stay in the country for up to 90 days out of every 180 days.
+Even if you’re a non-citizen who owns a property in Spain, you’re still only entitled to stay in the country for up to 90 days out of every 180 days.

 If you want to stay in Spain for longer than 90 days, you’ll need to look into applying for one of the following visas:

-• Work visa – If you’ve found employment in Spain and wish to stay for longer than 90 days, you may apply for a work visa.
+• Work visa – If you’ve found employment in Spain and wish to stay for longer than 90 days, third-country nationals can apply for a work visa.
 This is valid for up to 3 years, and if you wish to extend it at the end of this period you can do so.
 After 5 years, you may be eligible to apply for permanent residence.

 • Non-lucrative visa – You can apply for this visa in Spain without employment, and to qualify, you need to be able to prove that you have an annual income of at least €27,792.
 These visas usually last for up to 2 years, after which you can renew them if you plan on staying any longer.